adyen-examples/build-your-own-payments-integration-adyen/README.md

 3. Prepare the frontend to handle gift cards.
    * When using drop-in, partial payments are handled within the drop-in component.
    * When using components, you'll have to handle the remaining amount yourself by overriding the respective event handlers `onBalanceCheck`, `onOrderRequest` and `onOrderCancel`.
-   These can be found in `adyenGiftCardsImplementation.js`.
+   These can be found in `adyenGiftCardsImplementation.js` -> `giftCardConfiguration`.

 4. Perform a successful gift card (partial) payment, finish this module by completing a gift card **and** a debit card payment/iDEAL to pay the remaining amount.

+**Food for thought:** Donations will not work when the last payment was finalized with a gift card.
+Can you find a way to handle this?

 **Tip:** Don't forget to enable the gift card payment methods in the Customer Area.